ardabakan/heycarlistings/README.md

 ###### Problems you discovered

-- The neeed to unify listings from CSV and JSON (for instance HP and KW conversions)
+- The need to unify listings from CSV and JSON (for instance HP and KW conversions)
 - The need to apply JPA ExampleMatcher for searches

 ###### Executed tests and results